Watch a (1:38) video tutorial on How to Find a Report

 Transfers that have taken place within the selected date range can inflate the enrollment number as it will show as enrollment on the initial class and the transferred class.

-When you have worked through all of the articles outlined in the lesson plan, select the Take the Quiz button to be taken to the Lesson #15 Quiz where you can test your understanding of the concepts in this lesson.
+When you have worked through all of the articles outlined in the lesson, select the Take the Quiz button to be taken to the Lesson #15 Quiz where you can test your understanding of the concepts in this lesson.
 You will be asked to enter an email address for quiz results to be sent.

 Quiz #15 - Enrollment Reports